Table of Contents

 What is pigmented villonodular synovitis?

 Pigmented villonodular synovitis (PVNS) is a joint problem that usually affects the hip or knee.
-It can also occur in the shoulder, ankle, elbow, hand or foot.
+It also can occur in the shoulder, ankle, elbow, hand or foot.

 When you have PVNS, the lining of a joint becomes swollen and grows.
 This growth harms the bone around the joint.
 The lining also makes extra fluid that can cause swelling and make movement very painful.